 A project designed to help formulators understand their process at a variety of scales, from 1L through to 1000L with the capability to plug and play sensors which will measure key physical attributes.

-The aim is to enable formulators to better understand the process of manufacturing their product on a smaller scale than pilot scale, reducing the need to make large batches which can be costly to produce and dispose of if the end product is short of specification.
-The data capture from plug and play sensors will in turn enable future predictive design.
+The aim is to enable formulators to better understand the process of manufacturing their product on a smaller scale than pilot scale, reducing the need to make large batches which can be costly to produce and dispose of if the end product is short of the specification.
+The data capture from plug and play sensors will, in turn, enable future predictive design.

 Advanced rheology toolkit for prediction and control

 A project which will develop a toolset of innovative rheology methods, both for lab-scale discovery and product optimisation, as well as for on-line manufacturing process control.

 As CPI looks to further build capacity to enable companies to develop and improve formulated products, it is certain that there will be considerable need for capability to further develop soft matter science with models for predictive design and smarter methods of product testing, and we intend to work ever closer with our academic partners who have soft matter and rheology expertise.

 Enjoyed this article?
 Keep reading more expert insights...

 CPI ensures that great inventions gets the best opportunity to become a successfully marketed product or process.
 We provide industry-relevant expertise and assets, supporting proof of concept and scale up services for the development of your innovative products and processes.